mattcantstop/gitline/README.md

 This endpoint will return to you all issues in which you are assigned.
 It searches this by label_name which can be one of the GitHub defaults or a custom one you have created.
-It also filters based only one ones that have a status of open and sorts them by their creation date in ascending order.
+It also filters based only on issues that have a status of open and sorts them by their creation date in ascending order.